 In this way, Neumann is honest with its microphone users.
 This is one of the many reasons why Neumann is one of My New Microphone's Top 11 Best Microphone Brands You Should Know And Use.

 A Note On Noise In Passive Microphones

 As we've discussed, passive microphones (dynamic mics and most ribbon mics) do not have self-noise ratings.
 This is because they do not have active amplifiers in their design.

 Because they have no internal amplifiers, passive microphones naturally output lower signal levels than active microphones.
-This means that a microphone preamplifier will typically have to apply more gain to a passive mic’s signal to bring it up to line level than it would an active mic’s signal.
+A microphone preamplifier will typically have to apply more gain to a passive mic's signal to bring it up to line level than it would an active mic's signal.

 Any time we apply gain to a signal, we risk introducing noise.
 Noise is inherent in the internal amplifiers of active microphones (which produce self-noise) and external microphone preamplifiers.

 Therefore, after the mic preamplifier gain stage, the passive microphone signal may have just as much or even more noise than its active microphone counterpart.
-This all depends on the amount of preamp gain applied to the signals and the “cleanliness” of this preamp gain.
+It all depends on the amount of preamp gain applied to the signals and the “cleanliness” of the preamp gain.

 To learn more about microphone preamplifiers and mic gain, please read the following My New Microphone articles: